 Your final day in Korea has arrived.
 It’s okay to feel sad, because that’s an excellent excuse to indulge in some intensive retail therapy.

 One word: Myeongdong.
 Go crazy because this is the mecca for Korean skincare products and cosmetics.
-Even if you’re not into beauty trends, you could collect free samples to distribute to your friends back home while really keeping your eyes peeled for street food.
-Peer into the carts of vendors and treat yourself silly to gyeran-ppang (egg bread), deep-fried oreos, octopus balls, grilled scallops and ice cream waffles.
+Even if you’re not into beauty trends, you could collect free samples to distribute to your friends back home while keeping your eyes peeled for street food.
+Peer into the carts of vendors and stuff yourself silly with gyeran-ppang (egg bread), deep-fried reos, octopus balls, grilled scallops and ice cream waffles.
+You could even catch a Nanta show in Myeongdong that’s filled with wacky acrobatics and wow-inducing performances.
+It’s wholesome family fun!

 After that, transfer to Dongdaemun Station and proceed to the Dongdaemun Design Plaza.
 The futuristic facade and the LED rose garden are impressive, but do enter the building to check if there are any ongoing exhibitions.